paulodiovani/blog.diovani.com/technology/_posts/2025-05-26-using-ai-to-improve-our-coding.md

 The term was first introduced by [Andrej Karpathy in his tweet][Vibe Coding by Andrej Karpathy @ X] and refers to the possibility, thanks to LLMs and recent AI tools, to create computer programs without actually typing any code.
 For this reason, _Vibe Coding_ allows even for non-developers to write software.

-It does, however, bring up new concerns, as mentioned above, and even more, like distanciating the gap between a beginner and an experienced developer.
+It does, however, bring up new concerns, as mentioned above, and even more, like widening the gap between a beginner and an experienced developer.

 ## Using AI for software development

-Getting back on track, let me show you some tips and tricks on how to improve your coding with the use of AI, without letting it get in the way of thinking and logical planning that you are used to.
+Getting back on track, let me show you some tips and tricks to improve your coding with AI, without letting it get in the way of thinking and logical planning that you are used to.
 The goal is to allow adding these tools to your existing workflow while not replacing it.

 The following tips are a mix of practices and configurations that, despite the examples, should be applicable to whatever your choice of AI tools is.